 \subsection{Query and Phrase Encoder}

-The phrase and query encoder modules are responsible for encoding the candidate entity and the query, respectively.
-We employ the frozen DensePhrases model~\citep{lee2021learning}, which is trained on multiple question answering datasets, to extract phrase embeddings.
-For the query embedding, we extract the embedding of the special token \texttt{[CLS]} from the output embeddings of the query encoder.
+The phrase and query encoder modules handle the encoding of the candidate phrase and the query, respectively.
+We utilize the pre-trained DensePhrases model~\citep{lee2021learning} to extract phrase embeddings.
+For the query embedding, we extract the special token \texttt{[CLS]} from the output embeddings of the query encoder.
 We use two distinct query encoders to extract the start and end position embeddings for the query, following \citet{lee2021learning}.
 Subsequently, we concatenate the corresponding token embeddings, denoted as $[q_{start}; q_{end}] \in \mathbb{R}^{2d}$, to create a query embedding.
-For the phrase encoder, we similarly utilize concatenated token-level embeddings of the entity's boundary tokens, namely the start and end token embedding denoted as $[e_{start},e_{end}]$, as the entity embedding.
+Similarly, for the phrase encoder, we use concatenated token-level embeddings of the entity's boundary tokens (start and end token embeddings denoted as $[p_{start}, p_{end}]$) as the phrase embedding.